 Mr. Tom Clevinger, Chairman – Executive, Retired

 Ms. Jeanne Connelly, Secretary – President, Connelly Consulting

 Dr. Michael R. Cunningham (Ex Officio) – Chancellor, The National University System

-Mr. Gerald Czarnecki, Chairman – Chairman & CEO, Deltennium Group, Inc.
+Mr. Gerald Czarnecki – Chairman & CEO, Deltennium Group, Inc.

 Ms. Kim Folsom – Serial High Tech, Venture Backed Entrepreneur

 Mr. Robert Freelen – Vice President Public Affairs, Emeritus Stanford University

 Ms. Rebecca Henderson – Group President, Randstad Talent Solutions Group